 Angel investors (a.k.a. seed investors or private investors) typically use personal funds to bestow large amounts of working capital to new businesses in exchange for equity.
 They can distribute their entire investment at once or in portions as the business grows.

-Since angel investors specialize in getting new businesses off the ground, they often understand that the company needs a lot more than just money.
+Since angel investors specialize in getting new businesses off the ground, they often understand that they need a lot more than just money.

 What Motivates Angel Investors?

 Every angel investor has his or her reasons for helping new businesses succeed.
 Most, however, find their motivation from one or more of the following rewards:

 1. Early Investment = High ROI

 By definition, all equity financiers seek high ROIs.
 Angel investors have an especially good chance of achieving this goal because they make their investments during the business’s infancy.
 It’s just like the stock market: The most significant rewards often go to investors who take the risk of buying stocks in companies that no one has heard of but eventually become massively successful.
 For this reason, the interest of an angel investor gives new businesses tremendous confidence.

 2. Another Opportunity to Lead

 Many angel investors are retired entrepreneurs looking to take on another leadership role.
 Maybe they love the challenge of business growth and want to test their skills in today’s climate.
 Perhaps they want to bestow their wealth of knowledge onto someone else with a great business idea.
 All entrepreneurs make mistakes.
 Becoming an angel investor allows them to put their experience to use by showing another entrepreneur how to avoid common missteps.